1972 Rose Bowl: Game summary

 Late in the fourth quarter, Michigan recovered a Stanford fumble near midfield.
 Facing fourth down with time running down, the Wolverines attempted a 46-yard field goal.
 The kick was short and right, and Stanford safety Jim Ferguson caught the ball and attempted to run it out of the end zone.
 He advanced to the seven but cut to the center and retreated; he was knocked back into the end zone by Ed Shuttlesworth for a controversial Michigan safety, as replays seemed to show that Ferguson's forward progress was to the 3-yard line.
-The official that made the call was back judge William Quimby of the Big Ten.
+The official that made the call was back judge William Quinby of the Big Ten.
 This made the score 12-10 with just over three minutes to play, and Michigan due to get the ball on a free kick.

 Following the free kick from the twenty, Michigan started from their own 45; they kept the ball on the ground but the Indians held for a three-and-out, and Stanford called a timeout prior to the punt.
 They got the ball back on their own 22-yard line with 1:48 to go.
 Bunce then threw five consecutive completions to take Stanford to the Michigan 17 with 22 seconds left.
 The Indians ran two more running plays followed by timeouts to get to the 14-yard-line with sixteen seconds left, and Garcia successfully kicked a 31-yard field goal to give Stanford its first lead and a 13-12 upset.